A laptop is placed on the table, showing an interview with our CEO, Shamin Mohamed Jr.

 Cover Page for Toronto Star News Article - The sex lives of teenagers are showing worrying trends.
 These teens say misinformation is playing a part

-January 12, 2025
+news - January 12, 2025

 The sex lives of teenagers are showing worrying trends.
 These teens say misinformation is playing a part